nf-core/eager/docs/usage.md

 'global' params.

-Equally, a **process**-level defined parameter (within the nf-core/eager code itself) will take precedence over the fall back parameters in the `config` file.
+Equally, a **process**-level defined parameter (within the nf-core/eager code itself) will take precedence over the fallback parameters in the `config` file.
 This is also described in the Nextflow documentation [here](https://www.nextflow.io/docs/latest/config.html#config-profiles)